Other UK wide funders

 £26m for provision of homes for vulnerable people; target for further investment ££100 million.
 Maybe not one for now, but perhaps for your recovery planning.

 A collection of funds and sources of advice or support for those in the theatre industry.
 Funds are available from institution specific funders and from those that support the wider industry.
-Find out more about support for theatre professionals.
+Applications for the Theater Artist Fund are closed now.
+Other funds linked are still active.

 Get more details on the Sylvia Adams Charitable Trust.